mcosovic/JuliaGrid.jl/docs/src/manual/observability.md

 ```
 Consequently, the power system becomes observable, allowing the user to proceed with forming the AC state estimation model and solving it.
 Ensuring the observability of the system does not guarantee obtaining accurate estimates of the state variables.
 Numerical ill-conditioning may adversely impact the state estimation algorithm.
 However, in most cases, efficient estimation becomes feasible when the system is observable [korres2011observability](@cite).

-Additionally, it is worth mentioning that restoration might encounter difficulties due to the default zero pivot threshold set at `1e-5`.
-This threshold can be modified using the [`restorationGram!`](@ref restorationGram!(::PowerSystem, ::Measurement, ::Measurement, ::Island)) function.
+It is also important to note that restoration may face challenges if an inappropriate zero pivot threshold value is selected.
+By default, this threshold is set to `1e-5`, but it can be adjusted using the [`restorationGram!`](@ref restorationGram!(::PowerSystem, ::Measurement, ::Measurement, ::Island)) function.

 !!! note "Info"
     During the restoration step, if users define bus phasor measurements, these measurements will be considered.
 Consequently, the system may achieve observability even if multiple islands persist.